Oliver Stone: 1980–1989: Established filmmaker and acclaim

 While Platoon was about Stone's own experience in combat, he followed it with two other films showing different perspectives of the Vietnam War.
 In 1989, he co-wrote and directed Born on the Fourth of July, based on the autobiography of Ron Kovic, a Marine who became an anti-war activist after being paralyzed in combat.
-The film was a critical success, receiving eight Academy Award nominations, including Best Picture, and earning Stone his second Best Director Oscar.
+The film was a critical success and received eight Academy Award nominations, including Best Picture, and earned Stone his second Best Director Oscar.
+At the 47th Golden Globes, Stone became the first filmmaker to win Best Director, Best Screenplay, and Best Picture (as producer) for the same film (the only other filmmaker to achieve the same feat is Paul Thomas Anderson for One Battle After Another).
 It was also a commercial success, grossing $161 million against a budget of just $17.8 million to become the tenth highest-grossing film of that year.
 Heaven & Earth (1993) was the final film in his unofficial Vietnam trilogy, written and directed by Stone based on the memoirs of Le Ly Hayslip, a Vietnamese woman whose life was drastically changed by the war and its aftermath.

 Immediately following the success of Platoon, Stone co-wrote and directed another hit, 1987's Wall Street, starring Charlie Sheen and Michael Douglas, who received the Academy Award for Best Actor for his role as ruthless corporate raider Gordon Gekko.
 After Wall Street, Stone co-wrote and directed Talk Radio, based on Eric Bogosian's Pulitzer-nominated play.
 The film was nominated for the Golden Bear at the Berlin Film Festival and earned Stone his third Independent Spirit Award nomination for Best Director.